DanielYuki/FirstFlutterAPP/README.md

 - The app extends StatelessWidget which makes the app itself a widget.
 In Flutter, almost everything is a widget, including alignment, padding, and layout.
 - The Scaffold widget, from the Material library, provides a default app bar, title, and a body property that holds the widget tree for the home screen.
 The widget subtree can be quite complex.
 - A widget’s main job is to provide a build() method that describes how to display the widget in terms of other, lower level widgets.
-- The body for this example consists of a Center widget containing a Text child widget.
+- For example, the body for this example consists of a Center widget containing a Text child widget.
 The Center widget aligns its widget subtree to the center of the screen.
+- Stateless widgets are immutable, meaning that their properties can’t change — all values are final.
+- Stateful widgets maintain state that might change during the lifetime of the widget.
+Implementing a stateful widget requires at least two classes:
+  1. a StatefulWidget class that creates an instance of
+  2. a State class.